jhund/filterrific/pages/action_controller_api.md

     #     * default_filter_params: optional, to override model defaults
     #     * available_filters: optional, to further restrict which filters are
     #       in this filterrific instance.
+    #     * sanitize_params: optional, defaults to `true`.
+If true, all filterrific
+    #       params will be sanitized to prevent reflected XSS attacks.
     # This method also persists the params in the session and handles resetting
     # the filterrific params.
     # In order for reset_filterrific to work, it's important that you add the